Research Support

 Supported by the RHISE program, open applications are available for research visits with international partners and proposals for new partnerships and initiatives.

-Closed August 15th, 2023 ($100,000) To provide support for novel and innovation research in the area of concussion and brain trauma.
+Competition closed for 2025. ($100,000) To provide support for novel and innovation research in the area of concussion and brain trauma.

-Rolling (Up to $100,000) To support Institute laboratories and help keep them healthy.
+Open until May 8th, 2026 (Up to $100,000) To support Institute laboratories and help keep them healthy.
 HBI members can apply for funding available to help their labs in securing a major grant application.

-Opening Soon (Up to $50,000) To provide support for new ideas and innovations in the area of Open Science.
+Competition Closed for 2024/2025.
+(Up to $50,000) To provide support for new ideas and innovations in the area of Open Science.

 Allows researchers to recruit trainees and enhance the HBI learning environment.